 - Click on Apply and then on OK.

 - Close the Control Panel.

-Using your mouse with mouse acceleration disabled might confuse you for a bit, but that’s only because it’s something new and something that feels different than what you’re used to.
+Using your mouse with mouse acceleration disabled might confuse you for a bit, but that’s only because it’s something new and something that feels different than what you’re used to and it might even get rid of the pointer lag in some cases.
 Once you get used to your mouse without mouse acceleration, moving your mouse around will feel incredibly natural because you’ll have an idea of exactly how much displacement will be produced in the mouse pointer if you move your mouse a certain distance.
 In addition, if you ever play games (especially First Person Shooters like Rainbow 6 Siege and Counter Strike: Global Offensive), do not doubt the decision to disable mouse acceleration on your computer as that is without even the shadow of a doubt the right thing to do.